Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Introduction

-Our application of the Wasserstein-to-TV method to \pcite{albert1993bayesian} algorithm shows that this approach can produce bounds that are more robust to increasing dimension than those based on d\&m.
-Indeed, \citet{qin2019convergence} (Q\&H) recently performed a convergence complexity analysis of the Albert and Chib (A\&C) algorithm using d\&m methods, where they partially circumvented the problems associated with minorization through a dimension reduction trick.
+Previous work on the convergence rate of the \cite{albert1993bayesian} (A\&C) chain includes \cite{roy2007convergence}, \cite{chakraborty2016convergence}, and \cite{johndrow2016mcmc}, as well as a recent d\&m-based convergence complexity analysis by \cite{qin2019convergence} (Q\&H).
+A detailed discussion of the results in the first three papers is provided in Section~\ref{SEC:AC}.
+We now illustrate that the Wasserstein-to-TV method can produce bounds that are more robust to increasing dimension than those based on standard d\&m arguments by providing a high-level comparison of our results for the A\&C chain and those of Q\&H. Q\&H partially circumvented the problems associated with minorization through a dimension reduction trick.
 Roughly, the two main results in Q\&H (which concern convergence in total variation) are as follows: $(1)$ When~$p$ is fixed, under mild conditions on the data structure, $\limsup_{n \to \infty} \rho_* \leq \rho_p$ for some $\rho_p < 1$. $(2)$ When~$n$ is fixed, $\limsup_{p \to \infty} \rho_* \leq \rho_n$ for some $\rho_n < 1$, provided that the prior distribution provides sufficiently strong shrinkage.
 Unfortunately, one can show that $\rho_p \to 1$ as $p \to \infty$, and that $\rho_n \to 1$ as $n \to \infty$.
-Thus, Q\&H were not able to provide useful asymptotic results on~$\rho_*$ when \textit{both}~$n$ and~$p$ are large.
-Here we are able to employ the Wasserstein-to-TV method to get results in this more complex asymptotic regime.
+Thus, Q\&H were not able to provide useful asymptotic results on~$\rho_*$ when~$n$ and~$p$ are \textit{both} large.
+In contrast, we are able to employ the Wasserstein-to-TV method to get positive results in this challenging asymptotic regime.
 Our results for the A\&C chain can loosely be described as follows. $(1')$ When~$p$ is fixed, under certain sparsity assumptions on the true regression coefficients (and some regularity conditions), $\limsup_{n \to \infty} \rho_* \leq \rho$ for some $\rho < 1$ independent of~$p$. $(2')$ When the prior provides enough shrinkage, $\rho_* \leq \rho$ for some $\rho < 1$ independent of~$n$ and~$p$. $(3')$ When rows of the design matrix are duplicated, under sparsity assumptions on the true regression coefficients (and some regularity conditions),~$\rho_*$ is bounded above by some $\rho < 1$ with high probability as~$n$ and~$p$ grow simultaneously at some appropriate joint rate.
-Along the way, we also establish some non-asymptotic results, one of them being that the A\&C chain converges geometrically in the Wasserstein distance induced by the Euclidean norm for any finite data set.
+None of these three results can be established using the d\&m-based bounds in Q\&H, which are asymptotically trivial when~$n$ and~$p$ both go to infinity (in any order).
+We also establish some non-asymptotic results, one of them being that the A\&C chain converges geometrically in the Wasserstein distance induced by the Euclidean norm for any finite data set.